edson-junior/dotfiles/README.md

 # Dotfiles
 If you want to use my dotfiles, first fork this repo, take a look at the code, then edit the files or remove the stuff that you won't be using.
-This repository is a collection of .files that cater to my needs.
+This repository is a collection of dotfiles that cater to my needs.

 ## How to install
 - read and run parts of ```setup-machine.sh```